-- Importance of developing and examining multiple perspectives
+- Developing and examining multiple perspectives

 - Withholding judgment and criticism in evaluating one’s and others’ ideas